OrigamingWasTaken/OrigamingWasTaken/README.md

-⚬ Hi i'm Origaming!
-I am a Roblox and Minecraft Commands developper!\n ⚬ Currently Working on a Minecraft Server!\n
+-  Hi i'm Origaming!
+I am a Roblox and Minecraft Commands developper!
+-  Currently Working on a Minecraft Server!
-⚬ New to github!\n
+-  New to github!

 <!---
 OrigamingWasTaken/OrigamingWasTaken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.